IBS can be caused by anxiety. And anxiety is currently being heightened by what’s on the news and social media everywhere.

 - the world is chaotic and natural disasters and disease threaten us

-Most of us have no idea of the impact of feeding ourselves a meal of this type of message 3 times a day – just to keep up with what’s going on.
+Most of us have no idea of the impact of feeding ourselves a meal of this type of message every day – just to keep up with what’s going on.

 Food for thought

-I hadn’t considered any of this until I read a really eye-opening book by Laurent Gounelle.
+I hadn’t considered any of this until I read a really eye-opening fiction book by Laurent Gounelle.

 He sent villagers out to get news of all that was going wrong in the village.
-And they got a recompense for each juicy piece of news.
+He gave them a reward for each negative piece of news they reported.
 And in the evening, instead of having the old sage telling tales of wisdom, they read out all the bad news in the village.

 Instead of exchanging thoughts, songs, congratulations or wisdom, everyone sat in front of the machine and watched it for hours, mesmerized by the bubbles.